spiritLHLS/traffmonetizer-one-click-command-installation/README.md

 2. Automatically select and build the pulled docker image according to the architecture, without the need for you to manually modify the official case.

+3. If you run the script multiple times, the docker image will be updated automatically.

 ## Notes

 - Verified on AMD64 and ARM